Reincarnation: Yoruba

-Akudaaya, meaning "born to die and reappear" (also called akuda), is a Yoruba reincarnation belief of "a person that is dead[] but has not gone to heaven".
-Akudaaya is based on the belief that, if a recently deceased person's destiny in that life remained unfulfilled, the deceased cannot join the ancestors and therefore must roam the world.
+Akudaaya, meaning "born to die and reappear" (also called akuda), is a Yoruba reincarnation belief of a person that is dead but has not gone to Ọrun.
+Akudaaya is based on the belief that, if a recently deceased person's destiny in that life remained unfulfilled, the deceased cannot join the ancestors and therefore must roam the earth.
 Following death, an akudaaya returns to their previous existence by reappearing in the same physical form.
 However, the new existence will be lived in a different physical location from the first, and the akudaaya will not be recognized by a still-living relative, should they happen to meet.
 The akudaaya lives their new existence working to fulfill their destiny from the previous life.

 The concept of akudaaya is the subject of Akudaaya (The Wraith), a 2023 Nigerian drama film in the Yoruba language.
-The film is said to center on a deceased son who "has begun living life as a spirit in another state and has fallen in love".
+The film centers on a deceased son who "has begun living life as a spirit in another state and has fallen in love".